Interpleader: Interpleader in U.S. State practice

-The Uniform Commercial Code §7-603 adopted in all 50 of the states of the United States provides that a bailee when more than one person claims title to or possession of the goods under document of title (warehouse receipt or bill of lading) may bring an interpleader as an original action or as a defense to a suit for nondelivery.
+The Uniform Commercial Code §7-603 adopted in all 50 of the states of the United States provides that a bailee may bring an interpleader as an original action or as a defense to a suit for nondelivery when more than one person claims title to or possession of the goods under document of title (warehouse receipt or bill of lading).

 In Louisiana interpleader is called concursus.
 In most states there are statutes or court rules that provide for interpleader similar to the federal rules.